avolkov1/keras_experiments/README.md

 The performance above does not vary too much between the two examples, but bear in mind that Cifar10 is not a very stressful benchmark.
 It does not even make sense to run it distributed per se.
 This was done for example purposes to demonstrate the code API.
-Do note though, that RDMA makes a huge difference.
+Do note though, that RDMA makes a substantial difference.
 The cluster above has RDMA between the nodes.
 The data itself resides on NFS.
 I think that in a larger scale scenario, version 2 example's approach should scale better.